kuviman/linksider/website/content/bevy-jam/_index.md

 ```

 One of the things that didn't work well with physics was just spawning a box collider for every wall tile.
-This made player hit point between two tiles, even although it is flat ground.
+This made player hit point between two tiles, even though it is flat ground.

 One of the examples involved combining tiles together if they form a line, but that was still not good enough, so we had to implement another way of spawning the colliders.